 DA Pam 40-501 9-3c(2) requires reporting hearing loss rates to the Safety and Occupational Health offices.
 This report is compared to the accident reports generated by commanders and safety office.
 DODI 6055.07 and DA PAM 385-40 require reporting of occupational hearing illness and injury, which is classified by AR 385-10 as a Class D accident.
 Confirmed recordable losses for Soldiers are listed below.
-AHP-E had 1 confirmed DOD recordable hearing injuries in September 2021 and the number has been at 5 or fewer over the past 11 months, but the overall trend is moving in the wrong direction.
+AHP-E had 11 confirmed DOD recordable hearing injuries in October 2021, the most in a single month over the past year.
+The concern is for the increasing trend, which appears to be increasing a a more rapid rate over the past quarter.
 This has to be interpreted carefully, however, as the increase can potentially be attributed to increased reporting rather than an actual increase in injuries.